 With Easy as his protagonist, Mosley can do — and get away with — almost anything.

-Gar Anthony Haywood is presently working on the seventh installment of his Los Angeles Times bestselling Aaron Gunner mystery series.
+Gar Anthony Haywood is a three-time winner of the Private Eye Writers of America's SHAMUS award and the author of 12 novels.
+He is presently working on the seventh installment of his Los Angeles Times bestselling Aaron Gunner mystery series.

 STEPH CHA’S DEBUT NOVEL Follow Her Home is a double exposure of Los Angeles, two contrasting images of the city layered one on top of the other.
 One image depicts the “real” contemporary Los Angeles, often seen through a car ...

 He began to work on an entirely new kind of novel, one that would focus more on the victims of violent crime than on its perpetrators....

 Did you know LARB is a reader-supported nonprofit?

 LARB publishes daily without a paywall as part of our mission to make rigorous, incisive, and engaging writing on every aspect of literature, culture, and the arts freely accessible to the public.
 Please consider supporting our work and helping to keep LARB free.